-Retroperitoneal haemangiomas are almost always of the cavernous haemangioma2.
+Retroperitoneal hemangiomas are almost always of the cavernous hemangioma subtype 2.

-They tend to be asymptomatic, especially in the early stages of their development, but when present, symptoms are non-specific and due to mass effect on adjacent anatomic structure.
+They tend to be asymptomatic, especially in the early stages of their development, but when present, symptoms are non-specific and due to mass effect on the adjacent anatomic structures.

 CT & MRI

-On CT and MRI, a haemangioma is generally well defined with round or lobular margins, and with low attenuation, low signal intensity on T1-weighted imaging, and high signal intensity on both T2-weighted imaging and heavily T2-weighted imaging relative to skeletal muscle.
+On CT and MRI, hemangiomas are generally well defined with round or lobular margins, and with low attenuation, low signal intensity on T1-weighted imaging, and high signal intensity on both T2-weighted imaging and heavily T2-weighted imaging relative to skeletal muscle.

 Calcified phleboliths, when visualized, have very low signal intensity on both T1-weighted imaging and T2-weighted imaging, are better visualized on CT, and are strongly suggestive of the diagnosis.

-Nonparenchymal haemangiomas in the abdomen usually demonstrate progressive enhancement.2
+Non-parenchymal hemangiomas in the abdomen usually demonstrate progressive enhancement 2.

-Treatment is conservative, with surgical removal reserved for symptomatic lesions or to establish a tissue diagnosis.
+Treatment is conservative, with surgical removal reserved for symptomatic lesions or to establish a tissue diagnosis ref.

 - 1. Vilanova JC, Barceló J, Smirniotopoulos JG et-al. Hemangioma from head to toe: MR imaging with pathologic correlation.
 Radiographics.
 24 (2): 367-85. doi:10.1148/rg.242035079 - Pubmed citation